microsoft/sca-fuzzer/docs/cli.md

 # Where MODE can be:
 #   fuzz            for fuzzing mode
+#   tfuzz           for template fuzzing mode
-#   analyse         for analysis mode
+#   reproduce       for reproduce mode
 #   minimize        for test case minimization mode
 ```